Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 The most common are a Sole Proprietorship, Partnership, Corporation, or Limited Liability Company (LLC).

-A Sole Proprietorship in Washington happens when you operate your business as yourself.
+A Sole Proprietorship begins to exist when you operate your business as yourself.
 There is no separate legal entity created; the law treats you and your business as one person.
-You are responsible and personally liable for any business activity or wrongdoing.

-A Washington Partnership is the same as a Sole Proprietorship, just with 2 or more people.
-Like a Sole Proprietorship, a Partnership does not create a separate legal entity and the partners are responsible and personally liable for any business activity or wrongdoing.
+A Partnership is the same as a Sole Proprietorship, just with 2 or more people.
+Like a Sole Proprietorship, a Partnership doesn’t create a separate legal entity.

-A Washington Corporation (aka “Profit-Corporation”) is a complex legal structure usually created to run large businesses.
-Think of technology and startup companies that are raising venture capital money or selling shares on the stock market.
+A Corporation is a more complex legal structure usually created to run large businesses.
+(Think of technology and startup companies.)

-Unlike a Sole Proprietorship or Partnership, a Corporation is a separate legal entity.
+Unlike a Sole Proprietorship, a Corporation is a separate legal entity.
 It provides liability protection for its owners (called shareholders).

-An LLC in Washington is a hybrid entity that combines the benefits of a Corporation and a Sole Proprietorship (and a Partnership).
+An LLC is a hybrid entity that combines the benefits of a Corporation and a Sole Proprietorship:

-And unlike a Corporation, your LLC is not subject to double taxation.
-Instead, your LLC’s profits will “flow through” to your personal tax return.
+Unlike a Corporation, your LLC isn’t subject to double taxation.
+Instead, an LLC has pass-through taxation (like a Sole Proprietorship).
+Meaning, your LLC’s profits will “flow through” to your personal tax return.

-If you want to form a Corporation in Washington State, you can file it yourself or you can hire a filing company.
+If you want to form a Corporation in Colorado, you can file it yourself, or you can hire a filing company.

 Step 3: Register Your Business Entity with the WA Secretary of State